 How to Become an Air Hostess after 12th?

-To become an Air Hostess after 12th, you need to apply directly to the aviation training institute as the basic qualification needed to pursue Air Hostess training is 10+2 from a recognised board.
-Here are the top training institutes to pursue aviation training to become Air Hostess after 12th in India:
+To become an Air Hostess after 12th, you need to apply directly to the aviation training institute as the basic qualification from a recognized board.
+Here are the top training institutes to pursue aviation training that provide proper qualifications:

 - Pacific Airways